billmj/GraphML-CONTROLLER-AREA-NETWORK-Attack-Detection/README.md

    - Functions to generate node embeddings using Node2Vec.
    - Functions to generate edge embeddings.

+- **New Experiment Samples (`new_experiment_samples.py`)**:
+   - Functions for analyzing CAN log data using various combinations of window sizes and offsets based on the number of samples.
+   - The goal is to understand how different sample-based window sizes and offsets affect the detection and analysis of CAN network activities, both for benign and attack scenarios.
+   - This experiment aims to optimize the parameters for better anomaly detection and network activity characterization.

 ### Dataset:
 - **ROAD Dataset**: This dataset contains multiple hours of recorded data, with 3 hours for training and 30 minutes for testing, covering various driving scenarios.
 It includes five masquerade attacks: correlated signal, max engine, max speedometer, reverse light off, and reverse light on attacks.
 For more details, refer to the [ROAD dataset paper](https://doi.org/10.1371/journal.pone.0296879).